hpshelton/hpshelton.github.io/_posts/2016-04-22-notes-on-distributed-systems-for-young-bloods.md

 - software
 - reliability
 ---

-<p><blockquote>Below is a list of some lessons I've learned as a distributed systems engineer that are worth being told to a new engineer.
+<blockquote>Below is a list of some lessons I've learned as a distributed systems engineer that are worth being told to a new engineer.
 Some are subtle, and some are surprising, but none are controversial.
 This list is for the new distributed systems engineer to guide their thinking about the field they are taking on.
-It's not comprehensive, but it's a good beginning.</blockquote></p>
+It's not comprehensive, but it's a good beginning.</blockquote>